Continued from part 2- Rituals Religious Beliefs during Indus Civilization:

-(a) What were called shrauta (from the word shruti meaning the sacred utterances of the Vedas or scripture) or great public rituals involving as many as seventeen priests and three sacred fires.
+- What was called Shrauta (from the word Shruti meaning the sacred utterances of the Vedas or scripture) or great public rituals involving as many as seventeen priests and three sacred fires?
 This lasted for several days and in some instances up to two years.

 - What was called Grihya (meaning “domestic”) or home-based oblations (called the Agnihotra or “fire offering”) into a single fire in the domestic hearth?
 Also related to the “domestic” rituals were the life-cycle rituals (called Samskaras).
 These consisted from somewhere around twelve to sixteen rites of passage.